PaulskPt/Presto_MQTT_multi_topic_subscriber/README.md

 # MQTT message content

 The structure for the MQTT message payload is shown below.
-Except for the members "timestampStr" and "timestamp" the structure members are used in the MQTT messages that my MQTT Publisher device sends.
+Except for the members "timestampStr" and "timestamp" the structure members are used in the MQTT messages that the MQTT Publisher device sends.
 This structure I copied from the firmware for an Unexpected Maker SQUiXL device, however I added three members.

 ```
 struct MQTT_Payload